isomerpages/mccy-cpro/_cpro/partners-and-programmes.md

 **SGSecure**
 <br>
 SGSecure is the national movement to sensitise, train and mobilise Singaporeans in preventing and dealing with a terrorist attack.
 Click [here](https://www.sgsecure.sg/) for more information.
-For checklist on contigency
+Click  [here](https://www.sgsecure.gov.sg/docs/default-source/default-document-library/sgsecure-contingency-planning-checklist-for-building-owners-(16-may).pdf?sfvrsn=3cc4a994_0) for contingency planning checklist for building owners.

 **Singapore Police Force**
 <br>